aerospike-community/aerospike-linqpad-driver/AIContext/Examples.NativeClient.md

 ---

-### Native Aerospike client: nested document search with safe client-side traversal
+### Native Aerospike API mode: Native Aerospike client: nested document search with safe client-side traversal

 Use this pattern when the user asks for native Aerospike client code and either does not require server-side filtering or when a client-side traversal example is requested.